-Medicare Advantage plans, also known as Part C, cover the same services as original Medicare and Part D, all under one premium.
+Medicare Advantage (Part C) covers the same services as original Medicare, and sometimes prescription drugs, all under one plan.
 Some plans will also include coverage for other health services such as hearing tests, vision services, and dental needs.

 Advantage plans may also provide coverage for additional healthcare services, such as fitness classes or wellness programs.

 There are many different Medicare Advantage plans available in Maryland, each with a unique set of coverage options, drug plans, and premiums.